dshilja/CC-projekt/terraform/README-terraform.md

     Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-    mysql> CREATE USER 'root' IDENTIFIED BY 'petclinic';
+    mysql> CREATE USER 'root' IDENTIFIED BY 'onlinestore';
     Query OK, 0 rows affected (0.11 sec)

-    mysql> GRANT ALL PRIVILEGES ON petclinic.* TO 'root';
+    mysql> GRANT ALL PRIVILEGES ON onlinestore.* TO 'root';
     Query OK, 0 rows affected (1.29 sec)